-Results show that the proportion of complainants that would contact the Office again if they had a new complaint about the police is similar when compared with every year since 2015/16, the only exception is 2020/21.
+Results show that the proportion of complainants that would contact the Office again if they had a new complaint about the police is similar when compared with the previous five years.
+Complainants were more likely to contact the office again if they had a new complaint in earlier years.